mushahidmehdi/Slack/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ### Live Demo
-Go to this https://slackcomponents.web.app/ link and open an account just by google account with two clicks only and feel free to share any message.
+Go to this https://slackcomponents.web.app/ link and open an account just by google popup with only two clicks and feel free to share any message.

 ## Available Scripts